kevin-biot/rtgf/docs/architecture/README.md

 ## Documents
 - `policy-source-matrix.md` — defines the canonical policy snapshot matrix feeding the RTGF compiler.
 - `rtgf-pipeline.md` — end-to-end blueprint for policy ingestion → compiler → registry → verifier.
+- `sapp-alignment.md` — maps the RTGF roadmap to current SAPP token and DOP test-client work.

 Additional domain-specific annexes and EU worked examples will be added as the project evolves.